 NLCU is governed by a Board of Directors who are elected by our members.
 Each year, a call for Board of Directors nominations is made to our membership and remains open for a minimum of 21 days.
 The deadline to submit nominations is February 15.
 Board elections will be announced at the Annual General Meeting, which is held in the spring.
 Click here to download to 2024 Board of Director nomination form.

-Any member of NLCU who is a citizen of Canada, 19 years of age or older, and meets the requirements set out in the by-laws of the credit union may be a director, unless he or she is:
+Any member of NLCU who is a citizen of Canada, 19 years of age or older, and meets the requirements set out in Board Policy, the by-laws of the credit union and the Credit Union Act and Regulations may be a director, unless he or she is:

 An undischarged bankrupt person;